tristan957/tristan.partin.io/content/blog/introduction.md

-As far as hobbies go, I enjoy things like playing basketball or sports in general, hanging with friends, programming on various hobby or open-source projects, and doing an array of outdoor activites.
+As far as hobbies go, I enjoy things like playing basketball or sports in general, hanging with friends, programming on various hobby or open-source projects, and doing an array of outdoor activities.
 Recently, I bought an inflatable kayak because I crunched the numbers and figured if I wanted to go kayaking as often as I intend to, I should make an investment now to save money for the future.
 Perfect timing too, since Spring has just arrived.
 With the